dsoftwareinc/ghactions-manager/README.md

 ### Main use-case

 - View the latest workflow runs and their statuses.
     - Automatically refreshes every 30 seconds.
     - Can filter by: workflow-type, user who initiated, branch and event.
     - Can filter by the current-branch, i.e., update workflow-runs when branch changes, and current user.
 - View jobs of a workflow-run and their statuses.
 - View logs of a job, separated by each step result.
 - (Paid feature) View and download the workflow run's artifacts.
+- (Paid feature) Open pull-request that triggered workflow (in IDE/browser)..

 ### Additional use-cases